StackVista/stackstate-docs/setup/installation/kubernetes_install/required_permissions.md

               memory: 50Mi
 ```

-To limit the number of nodes this is applied to nodes can be labeled and nodeSelectors on both this daemonset (as shown in the example) and the Elasticsearch deployment can be set to only run on nodes with the specific label.
-For Elasticsearch the node selector can be specified via the values:
+To limit the number of nodes that this is applied to, nodes can be labeled.
+NodeSelectors on both this DaemonSet, as shown in the example, and the Elasticsearch deployment can then be set to run only on nodes with the specific label.
+For Elasticsearch, the node selector can be specified via the values:

 ```yaml
 elasticsearch: